 PGE has been informed by Enron management that shortly after the filing of its bankruptcy petition in December 2001, Enron entered into a debtor in possession credit agreement with Citicorp USA, Inc. and JPMorgan Chase Bank.
-The agreement was amended and restated in July 2002 and in May 2003.
-PGE management has been advised by Enron management and its legal advisors that, under the amended and restated agreement and related security agreement, all of which were approved by the Bankruptcy Court, Enron has pledged its stock in a number of subsidiaries, including PGE, to secure the repayment of any amounts due under the debtor in possession financing.
-The pledge will be automatically released upon a sale of PGE otherwise permitted under the terms of the credit agreement.
-Enron also granted the lenders a security interest in the proceeds of any sale of PGE.
-The lenders may not exercise substantially all of their rights to foreclose against the pledged shares of PGE stock or to exercise control over PGE unless and until the lenders have obtained the necessary regulatory approvals for the transfer of PGE stock to the lenders.
-In July 2004, Enron filed a motion with the Bankruptcy Court to replace the letters of credit outstanding under the debtor in possession financing with letters of credit issued by Wachovia Bank National Association.
-If approved by the Bankruptcy Court and the SEC, the replacement letters of credit would be secured by cash collateral and would not involve a pledge of other assets.
+The agreement was amended and restated in July 2002 and in May 2003 and extended in May 2004.
+PGE management had been advised by Enron management and its legal advisors that, under the amended and restated credit agreement and related security agreement, all of which were approved by the Bankruptcy Court, Enron had pledged its stock in a number of subsidiaries, including PGE, to secure the repayment of any amounts due under the debtor in possession financing.
+PGE management has been advised by Enron management that the debtor in possession credit agreement was replaced by separate letters of credit issued by Wachovia Bank National Association and that the liens and pledge of the PGE stock in favor of the debtor in possession lenders were released in August 2004.
+The replacement letters of credit issued by Cash collateral and do not involve a pledge of the stock of PGE.